 Teachers will submit any notice they intend for general distribution to a class or classes to their Principal’s office for review prior to distribution, excluding weekly classroom updates which must include the Principal in the distribution.

 HCLA requires that staff report student injuries to the Office via an accident report.
 The office will keep a record of every reported injury.
 The seriousness of the injury will determine whether an accident report form is completed.

 PURCHASING OF SUPPLIES

 HCLA is making every effort to gain savings; consequently all needed supplies should be included on the supply purchasing form.
-The office, under the supervision of the directors, will then make all the necessary purchases and distribute the supplies to the respective individuals.
+The office, under the supervision of the Principal, will then make all the necessary purchases and distribute the supplies to the respective individuals.

-Regular Staff meetings will be scheduled by the Director of each school department.
+Regular Staff meetings will be scheduled by the Principal of each school department.
 Attendance is expected at these important meetings.
 Periodically the staff will have the opportunity to participate in conferences and in-service workshops.
 HCLA will pay the cost for such meetings.

 STUDENT EARLY DROP-OFF AND LATE PICK-UP

 HCLA holds parents responsible for early student drop-off or late student pick-up.
 Early drop-off means more than 10 minutes early.
 Late pick-up means more than ten minutes late after class dismissal time.
 In either situation, a $5.00 fee may be charged for the first 10 minutes or part thereof after the 10-minute “grace” period.
 Following the “grace” period an additional $1.00 per minute may be assessed for every additional minute incurred.
 These penalty fees will be collected by the Office at either the Sanford or Lake Mary campus.